Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories: Prototype implementation:

 Next, we fit three different TF-IDF vectorizers on the three arrays.
 The vectorizer transforms the description, code token list, advisory references content, and the commit content to vectors.
 We compute the cosine similarity for each candidate's feature vector with the description vector, the references content vector, and the code token vector.
 The cosine similarity score is a value that is between 0.0 and 1.0, where the higher the score the higher the similarity.
 This results in three vectors for each commit feature, hence nine lexical similarity features.

 \item[Commit distance to vulnerability release.]
 We also add two features reflecting the distance between the vulnerability release date and the commit date, one reflecting the distance if the commit was done before the vulnerability release, and one if the commit was done after the vulnerability release.
 We decided to create two distinct features to allow for an easier interpretation of the scores that are assigned to the features.
 The value for the feature reflecting the time distance before the vulnerability release is equal to 0.0 if the commit is after the release date, and between 0.5 and 1.0 if the commit was before the vulnerability release.
 The closer the commit is to the release, the higher the value.
 Hence, the 'first' candidate commit has a value of 0.5 and the 'last' commit that was still before the vulnerability release has a score of 1.0 for this feature.
 For the time distance after the vulnerability release, this is the other way around.
 If a commit was before the vulnerability release date the score is 0.0, and if the commit was after the score is between 0.5 and 1.0, where the higher the score the closer the commit was to the vulnerability date.
+Please consider that 'time distance before' and 'time distance after' could be combined into one feature like 'absolute time distance'.
+However, we decided not to go in this direction for the sake of interpretability.